-Based in Abergavenny.
-Kim has worked in the heritage and tourism sectors across the UK for almost 30 years.
-Through this time her passion for telling the stories of South Wales and the people that drove the Industrial Revolution across the world has heightened as her knowledge about the area’s history and geology has increased.
-This professional passion has now been combined with her new love, ceramics.
+Kim is based in Abergavenny.
+She worked in the heritage and tourism sectors across the UK for almost 30 years.
+Through this time her passion for telling the stories of South Wales and the people that drove the Industrial Revolution across the world heightened her knowledge about the area’s history and geology This professional passion has now been combined with her new love, ceramics.

-In her practice, she aims to incorporate texture and narrative, often creating very simple forms that will carry the intended message.
-Kim seeks to combine her professional interests with her ceramics, developing a narrative about the natural assets that gave this area the opportunity to lead the world.
-She also explores historical events, such as the Aberfan Disaster, which is the topic that she explored for her graduate show.
+In my practice, she aims to incorporate texture and narrative, often creating very simple forms that will carry the intended message.
+She seeks to combine her professional interests with her ceramics, developing a narrative about the natural assets that gave this area the opportunity to lead the world.
+She also explores historical events, such as the Aberfan Disaster, which is the topic she explored for her graduate show.